ktt288/Internet-Web-Tech-Info/docs/article_4.md

 - Do you know testing method for client auth?
   - 応用
     - Do you know provisioning method for SSmap?
+- I need to ask you a question in order to understand the intention of your question correctly.
+  - 応用
+    - I need to ask you a question in order to understand your requirement.
+- Can I understand that the cache setting is to improve your system response time?
+  - 応用
+    - Can I understand that xx

 ## 箇条書き
 - 名詞で、、